b-k/ludwig_van_shuffle/Readme.md

 The intent of this script is to generate a shuffled track listing, while retaining multi-movement pieces as a unit.
 You write simple set lists and then run the script to build a shuffled play list.
+You can also add a list of weights, so your favorite tracks will be more likely to play.

 Here is a sample output from my music directory.
 Each line is a single filename for a single mp3 (or m4a or ogg), which is a common playlist format handled by most music